 Minecraft Luxury Waterfront Villa - Java and Bedrock

-Luxury waterfront villa, a fully furnished Minecraft modern house with stylish interiors, a garage, and a private pool overlooking the water.
+A fully furnished Minecraft modern house with stylish interiors, a garage, and a private pool overlooking the water.
 Designed with elegance, this villa makes a perfect place for survival and creative worlds, or as modern house inspiration.
 Layout is quite compact, which makes it feel more cozy, but still luxurious, showing how smaller builds can still look nice.
 This map comes for Java Edition 1.21.4+ and Bedrock Edition 1.21.100+ and it is free to download.
-With Java version you also get a schematic file inside the .zip file.
-Paste it with "//paste -e" to include entities.
-Some block states will reset and must be fixed manually with a debug stick.
-Shaders used are "BSL" with custom settings.
+Shaders used are BSL.

 Download Links: